2017-2018 Walk to School Days

 Official Walk to School days for La Ballona are every Wednesday!
 Meet at Telefson Park or at Veterans Park (at the corner of Culver & Elenda, by the paddle tennis courts) at 8am, and be ready to get rolling by 8:15am!
 Of course, we always encourage parents and children to meetup more frequently - once a week, or even every day - but don't miss out on the fun of the monthly school-wide walk to school days!
 The quick 15-minute walk to school will benefit you, your children, your school and your community.
 Take the 3 Block Challenge and start making a difference today!

 The class with the most walkers wins the Lion Trophy!
 Help your child's class walk their way to victory!

 Our Walk to Days don't work without a dedicated core of volunteers.
 We are so grateful to all those who have supported our program so far.
 If you would like to wear a vest and lend a hand - even for one event - we would appreciate the help.
-No experience needed, For information, contact Liz Rodriquez or Rob Cox.
+No experience needed, For information, contact Liz Rodriquez.
 Smiles guaranteed!